Indranilsen09/Learn_JavaScript_101/README.md

 # Learn_JavaScript_101
 A beginner friendly Repository for learning JavaScript from Scratch.

-This Repository contains all the basics of Javascripts from scratch - instead of having multiple readme's, I have added all the Explanation inside the code block as comments.
+This Repository contains all the basics of Javascripts from scratch - instead of having multiple readme's,<br>
+I have added all the Explanation inside the code block as comments.

 Feel Free to Contribute if you have anything to add.<br>